-Why Are People Filing Abilify Lawsuits?
+Why Are People Filling Abilify Lawsuits?

-Abilify is used to treat several disorders, including schizophrenia and bipolar disorder in adults, and Tourette syndrome in younger people.
-Despire growing concerns over stroke risks in elderly patients and compulsive behaviors in adults, Bristol-Myers Squibb continues to market Abilify as a safe and effective treatment for psychological disorders.
+Abilify, Abilify Maintena and Aristada are used to treat several disorders, including schizophrenia, bipolar disorder, depression and Tourette’s disorder.
+Despite concerns over stroke risks in elderly patients and weakened impulse control in adults, Bristol-Myers Squibb (BMS) continues to market Abilify as a safe and effective treatment for psychological disorders.

-FDA Warning about Abilify
+FDA Abilify Warning

 Like several other antipsychotic medications, Abilify has been linked to an increased risk of stroke, which can be deadly.
 Despite these discoveries, Abilify is often prescribed as a treatment for dementia-induced psychosis in elderly patients, even though the drug is not approved to treat this mental disorder.
-In 2016, the FDA issued a warning about the increased risk of death in elderly patients who take Abiilfy.
+In 2016, the FDA issued a warning about the increased risk of death in elderly patients who take Abilify.

-Hyperglycemia and Type 2 Diabetes
+Hyperglycemia, Type 2 Diabetes and Abilify

 Both hyperglycemia and rapid weight gain are risk factors for type 2 diabetes.
 Some patients who took Abilify and later developed type 2 diabetes have filed lawsuits claiming that Bristol-Myers Squibb did not adequately warn them of this risk.

-2016 Settlement: $19.5 million
+2016 Abilify Settlement: $19.5 million

-2007 Settlement: $515 million
+2007 Abilify Settlement: $515 million

 In September 2007, Bristol-Myers Squibb paid more than $515 million to settle a federal investigation into its marketing techniques for Abilify.
 The U.S. government claimed that between 2000 and 2003 pharmaceutical company made illegal payments to physicians for prescribing Abilify and provided similar illegal benefits to pharmacies that filled the prescriptions.